codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 max-width="50%"
 %}

-For the feature branch pipeline we check the events for
+For the feature branch pipeline we check the events for:

 * Pull Request Open
 * Pull Request Sync (when a commit happens on the PR)